viraj-s15/laptop-price-prediction/README.md

 <font size=4>

 Predicting the price of laptops based on certain specifications.
-To run your own instance of this model, clone thhe repository to any directory of your choice.
+To run your own instance of this model, clone the repository to any directory of your choice.
 Then follow the steps below.
 Make sure you install all the required dependencies from pip before running the instance.

 ```
 cd laptop-price-prediction